Latest: baseline page hash recorded

 Does the Self-Employed Worker Visa (Cuenta Propia) lead to permanent residence?

 Yes.
 The Self-Employed Worker Visa (Cuenta Propia) is one of the pathways to permanent residence in Spain.
 Eligible holders can generally apply for PR after approximately 5 years of qualifying residence.
-Conditions apply — consult a licensed immigration adviser for your specific situation.
+Conditions apply, so consult a licensed immigration adviser for your specific situation.

 Do I need a job offer for the Self-Employed Worker Visa (Cuenta Propia)?